 Water is also associated with emotional traits.
 When imbalanced you can be indecisive and suffer from anxiety or other fear-based emotions.
 The challenge is to overcome fear and confront the internal battle for change within yourself.

 In Chinese medicine, water is connected to the kidneys and bladder.
 Signs that the water element is imbalanced are urinary problems, bladder infections and prostate difficulties.

 The element of water is also associated with the boar, rat and ox.
 Boars are also linked to fertility and common characteristics in boar types are people that are courageous, self-reliant, strong, sociable, diligent and determined – qualities you need to adopt to go with the flow of life.

 But because water is so closely linked with female yin and emotions, you have to guard against falling into the negative attributes pigs are often associated with; laziness, greed and aggressiveness.

 Because of its ability to reproduce easily, rats are also a symbol of fertility and also represent wealth and abundance.
 That doesn’t necessarily mean material wealth, but the richness of life you can achieve when blessed with an abundance of inner wisdom.
-The symbolism of rats is therefore closely related with water.
+The symbolism of rats is therefore closely related to water.

 In China and other eastern religions, the ox is associated with strength, patience and steady toil.
 Because the animal was also used in sacrificial ceremonies, it bears a close relation to agricultural fertility.
 Agriculture is symbolism for nurturing growth.